-The Common Law Admission Test (CLAT) is the key to enter one of the twenty one national law universities (NLUs) in the country.
+The Common Law Admission Test (CLAT) is the key to enter one of the 20 National Law Universities (NLUs) in the country.

-Most of the NLUs at present offer both undergraduate programmes such as B.A./B.Sc./BBA./B.Com/B.Tech.
-LL.B.
-(Hons.), as well as postgraduate programmes such as LL.M. in a variety of specialized disciplines such as Commercial Law, International Law, Intellectual Property Law, Business Law etc.
+The LL.M.
+Masters Course is provided in a variety of specialized disciplines such as Commercial Law, International Law, Intellectual Property Law, Business Law etc.

 CLAT is currently the only way for seeking entry to these coveted programmes.